 The Phaeton contains cabinetry (Figure 8-1 and Figure 8-2) installed throughout the entire motorhome from the driver's cockpit, through the living, kitchen, dining, bathroom and bedroom areas.
-The cabinetry has been designed and built to provide ample storage space, to be easily accessible, and to be conveniently located to support the areas of concern.
+The cabinetry has been designed and built to provide ample storage space, to be easily accessible, and to be conveniently located to support areas of concern.

 Construction of these cabinets incorporates various hardwoods, raised panels, cabinet doors, and supports.
-Door pulls, handles, and knobs are installed in a style complementing the particular décor of each motorhome so that an aesthetically pleasing, as well as fully functional, storage capacity is realized.
+Door pulls, handles, and knobs are installed in a style complementing the décor of each motorhome so that an aesthetically pleasing, as well as fully functional, storage capacity is realized.
 For the many floor plans available in the Phaeton product line, cabinet design has been optimized to provide maximal storage for each floor plan available.
 Accordingly, the Phaeton can readily accommodate the routine materials, supplies, and customer-specific items desired for any travel requirements.
+These cabinets are designed to contain stored supplies quite securely during travel to minimize or eliminate the possibility of shifting or spilling of cabinet contents during travel.
+However, when the motorhome is parked, all stored items are readily available in the cabinets for the convenience of the users.